Click here to learn about local plastic surgeons

 Juvederm improves your appearance by lifting and adding volume to the wrinkles and folds in the treatment area.
 After six to nine months, the biocompatible compound is naturally absorbed into the body.

-A Juvederm advantage is its pliant gel consistency, which may provide a smoother, more natural-looking appearance than some of its more rigid predecessors.
+One advantage to Juvederm is its pliant gel consistency, which may provide a smoother, more natural-looking appearance than some of its more rigid predecessors.
 Another advantage is that Juvederm may last longer, maintaining the improved appearance for six to nine months.
 The benefits may last even longer if you have a follow-up treatment a few weeks after the first treatment.

 Juvederm Side Effects

 Side effects with Juvederm are rare, but may include redness, tenderness, or pain at the injection site.
 If these occur, they usually subside within three days.
 Rarely, discoloration may occur, but this is reversible.
-Firmness, swelling, bumps, and bruises are also rare side effects, which should subside within seven days.
+Firmness, swelling, bumps and bruises are also rare side effects, and should subside within seven days.

 Cost of Juvederm